-An alternative to methods for assessing cerebral blood flow based on contrast technologies today is the method of non-contrast MR perfusion - labeling of arterial spins (arterial spin labeled - ASL), which does not require the introduction of a contrast agent, since endogenous marker [17].
+An alternative to methods for assessing cerebral blood flow based on contrast technologies today is the method of non-contrast MR perfusion - labeling of arterial spins (arterial spin labeled - ASL), which does not require the introduction of a contrast agent, since an endogenous marker is used to create a bolus of "labeled" arterial blood [47].
 This method was first proposed in the early 1990s and has since been used primarily in research activities.
 The signal in ASL is roughly proportional to cerebral blood flow (CBF), which is significantly reduced in the core of an ischemic infarct when a large artery is affected.
-Preservation of CBF is often provided by the movement of blood through collateral vessels, which leads to an increase in the time of arrival of arterial blood.
-The principles of ASL are similar to those of CBF assessment in PET [18], since both methods are fundamentally based on the use of freely diffusible radioactive tracers, which makes it a method for assessing cellular perfusion, like PET and SPECT, and not a study method. tissue microcirculation, as methods of PCT and contrast PMRT.
-However, when performing PET, a radioactive tracer is injected, while when performing the ASL technique, blood itself acts as an indicator.
-With PET, the half-life of a radioactive tracer is approximately 2 minutes, while with ASL, when the loss of magnetization of liquid blood occurs at a magnetic field strength of 1.5 T (tesla), this indicator is about 1.2 seconds.
-However, when performing the procedure in conditions of high values of the magnetic field (3.0T and 7.0T), it increases to approximately 1.7 and 2.5 s, respectively, which is similar to the longitudinal relaxation time or T1 of liquid blood.
-The relatively rapid loss of magnetization of the "endogenous indicator" during ASL makes it possible to carry out repeated measurements within a short period of time (4-8 s), as well as to evaluate changes in CBF in response to neurological or vascular tests [19].
-However, because the magnetic labeling disappears during the blood T1 relaxation time (typically within 1.2-1.8 s at the strength of the magnetic field used in clinical settings), the ASL signal may not accurately reflect CBF in ischemic, but viable zones (penumbre) [10].
-Nevertheless, the technique, given the absolute safety in the absence of external contrast, with the introduction of tomographs with a higher field into medical practice (today, healthcare has mainly tomographs with a capacity of 1.5 T, less often - 3 T), probably, has serious chances for clinical application in the near future.
+The maintenance of CBF is often provided by the movement of blood through collateral vessels, which leads to an increase in the time of arrival of arterial blood.
+The principles of ASL are similar to those of CBF assessment in PET [48], since both methods are fundamentally based on the use of freely diffusing radioactive tracers, which makes it a method for assessing cellular perfusion, like PET and SPECT, and not a method for studying tissue microcirculation, like PCT and contrast media.
+PMRT.
+However, during PET, a radioactive tracer is injected, while during the ASL technique, blood itself acts as an indicator.
+In PET, the half-life of the radiotracer is approximately 2 minutes, while in ASL, when liquid blood becomes demagnetized at a magnetic field strength of 1.5 T (tesla), this figure is about 1.2 seconds.
+However, when performing the procedure in conditions of high magnetic fields (3.0T and 7.0T), it increases to approximately 1.7 and 2.5 s, respectively, which is similar to the longitudinal relaxation time or T1 of liquid blood.
+The relatively rapid loss of magnetization of the "endogenous indicator" during ASL makes it possible to carry out repeated measurements within a short period of time (4-8 s), as well as to evaluate changes in CBF in response to neurological or vascular tests [49].
+However, because the magnetic labeling disappears during the blood T1 relaxation time (typically within 1.2-1.8 s at the strength of the magnetic field used in clinical settings), the ASL signal may not accurately reflect CBF in ischemic, but viable areas (penumbra) [50].
+Nevertheless, the technique, taking into account the absolute safety in the absence of external contrast, with the introduction of tomographs with a higher field into medical practice (today, healthcare has mainly tomographs with a power of 1.5 T, less often - 3 T), probably has serious chances for clinical application in the near future.